levipereira/nvdsinfer_yolo_efficient_nms/README.md

 # NvDsInferYoloEfficientNMS for Gst-nvinferserver

-This repository provides a custom implementation of parsing function to the Gst-nvinferserver (NVIDIA DEEPSTREAM) plugin when use YOLOv9/YOLOv9 model served by Triton Server using the [Efficient NMS](https://github.com/NVIDIA/TensorRT/tree/master/plugin/efficientNMSPlugin) plugin exported by ONNX.
+This repository provides a custom implementation of parsing function to the [Gst-nvinferserver](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvinferserver.html) plugin when use YOLOv7/YOLOv9 model served by Triton Server using the [Efficient NMS](https://github.com/NVIDIA/TensorRT/tree/master/plugin/efficientNMSPlugin) plugin exported by ONNX.

 By using the parsing function provided by `NvDsInferYolov7EfficientNMS` or `NvDsInferYolov9EfficientNMS`, handling the number of classes dynamically becomes easier.
 This eliminates the need to hardcode the number of classes, allowing the same plugin to be used for different YOLOv9 models with varying numbers of classes.

-Use parse function `NvDsInferYolov7EfficientNMS` for YOLOv7 Models Use parse function `NvDsInferYolov9EfficientNMS` for YOLOv7 Models
+- Use parse function `NvDsInferYolov7EfficientNMS` for YOLOv7 Models
+- Use parse function `NvDsInferYolov9EfficientNMS` for YOLOv7 Models

 # Deployment Guide for NvDsInferYoloEfficientNMS